dewinterjack/CV/README.md

 ## Jack Dewinter

-I am a software developer, keen on automation, enabling developers to produce and release high quality software.
+I am a software developer, committed to life-long learning.
+I am keen on automation and enabling developers to produce and release high quality software.
 My interest in technology led me to pursue my first year in Computer Science at Leeds; my drive to produce software led me to Makers Academy which propelled my development.

 | Project                                                      | Description                                                  | Technology                           |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | :----------------------------------- |